kstenerud/concise-encoding/cbe-specification.md

 Smallest Possible Size
 ----------------------

 Preservation of the original numeric data type information is not considered important by default.
-Encoders are encouraged to find the smallest type and width that stores a numeric value without data loss.
+Encoders should use the smallest type that stores a value without data loss.

-For specialized applications, an encoder implementation may choose to preserve larger types and widths as a tradeoff in processing cost vs data size.
+For specialized applications, an encoder implementation may choose to preserve larger types and widths as a tradeoff in processing cost vs data size, or to preserve type information.